Christmas & Holiday Festive Favourites and Where to Find Them

 Think about things like seed crackers, dips and vegetable chips: all easy to make and they taste so much better than any you buy.

-Make your own puddings, cakes, biscuits, etc if you can.
+Make your own puddings, cakes, biscuits, etc if you enjoy holiday baking.
 Use real, good quality ingredients and you’ll avoid the artificial additives of the commercial versions.
-And that brings me back to moderation ? don’t overeat and you’ll be fine!

-And these Christmas Crostini are always a big hit to get the ball rolling on Christmas Day, as well as being a delish healthy party appetiser.
+And these CHRISTMAS CROSTINI are always a big hit to get the ball rolling on Christmas Day, as well as being a delish healthy party appetiser.

 The Little Strawberry Tarts recipe below combines a pastry case recipe from Wholefood Simply and the filling is adapted from a recipe I found in the Woolworths Christmas magazine a couple of years ago.